pughlab/su2c-gsc-scrna/README.md

 ##  2.0 Figures

+Figures for this Manuscript can be access on google drive under the folder:

 ##  3.0 Data

 To easily access and query single cell data related to this study, we have uploaded data to the Broad Single Cell Portal.